Embedded Developer

 Examples of interrupts include keyboard input, timer events, and hardware errors

-Q7.
-What are different interrupts?
+Q. What are the different types of interrupts?

 Interrupts are signals sent to the processor to temporarily halt its current task and execute a specific task.